-Assuming an average conversion cost of A\$3 500 (including GST), a converted Autogas-powered light-duty vehicle (LDV) breaks even with a conventional (non-hybrid) gasoline equivalent at close to 110 000 km, despite the favourable rate of excise duty and lower pump price of Autogas (Figure B1.2).
-The breakeven distance has increased markedly in recent years as a result of the removal of conversion subsidies and, since 2016, an increase in the price of Autogas relative to that of gasoline.
-Diesel breaks even with gasoline at close to 200 000 km, effectively making it uncompetitive for all but the highest-mileage users, and is never competitive with Autogas.
+Assuming an average conversion cost of A\$3 500 (including GST), a converted Autogas-powered light-duty vehicle (LDV) breaks even with a conventional (non-hybrid) gasoline equivalent at just under 100 000 km, despite the favourable rate of excise duty and lower pump price of Autogas (Figure B1.2).
+The breakeven distance has increased markedly in recent years as a result of the removal of conversion subsidies and, since 2016, an increase in the price of Autogas relative to that of gasoline, though it fell back by around 10% in 2018.
+Diesel breaks even with gasoline at close to 200 000 km, effectively making it uncompetitive for all but the highest mileage users, and is never competitive with Autogas.

-Figure B1.2: Running costs of a non-commercial LDV, 2017 - Australia
+Figure B1.2: Running costs of a non-commercial LDV, 2018 - Australia